 - Ayla from the Earth's Children book series single-handedly invents and introduces to prehistoric Europe an absurd number of things, including making fire with pyrite and stone, sewing needles, wound suturing, animal domestication, bras and sanitary napkins for women.
 We are also supposed to believe that she is the first person ever to realize that children are conceived as a result of sex.

-- In David Duncan's The Reluctant Swordsman series an Earth engineer Wally Smith is transported into the body of a swordsman on a primitive world.
+- In David Duncan's The Seventh Sword series an Earth engineer Wally Smith is transported into the body of a swordsman on a primitive world.
 He finds himself unable to speak of anything advanced — the language lacks the appropriate words and the warrior's vocabulary is too limited and one-sided.
 When he does manage to explain something, the locals are wary of anything new.
 After meeting local "sorcerers", who already possess the secret knowledge of writing, firearms and spyglasses and are ready to learn new things, Wally muses that if he is captured, "He would be thrown into the nearest torture chamber and laid on the rack, producing a secret a day for the sorcerers like a battery hen, a one-man industrial revolution."
 While undesirable, it does fit his goal of developing this world.
 Later he finds less painful ways to collaborate with them.